Paleo Friendly Vegan Roasted Onion and Cashew Sauce

 - Add cashews after sautéing everything

 - Now, take that from the pan into the jar with an immersion blender and blend it till the sauce is completely mashed, thick and creamy

-- For dressing create a nice layer of sauce at the bottom of the bowl and place Wundernuugets on top of it.
+- Create a layer of sauce at the bottom of the bowl and place Wundernuugets on top of the sauce.

 Have fun with your kids in the kitchen as they can help you make this meal in 10 minutes!